Green Disease Wall Climbing

 -Give Me The Cure (WI4 M4): Ice just left of the Tube and finish at the top of the cliff.
 Mixed finish through awkward horizontal cracks.

--Shattered Glass (project): Start 15 feet left of The Tube.
+-Project: Start 10–15 feet left of The Tube.
 Climb steep rock to gain an ice blob midway up the face, then continue directly up through the horizontal cracks.
 Technical and funky mixed climbing up the tallest part of the wall.
 As is par for the cliff, the horizontal cracks take good protection but are awkward to climb with winter kit.
-Has been top-roped.
+Has been top-roped clean.
 Feels like M6/M7 in typical conditions.

 -Symptom of an Era (WI4): Good ice leads to a grungy finish.